-There are two types of presser feet according to how they are fitted on the sewing machine.
-The snap-on presser feet and the screw on presser feet.
-This is basically dependant on the make of your sewing machine
+According to how they are fitted on the sewing machine, there are two types of presser feet – the snap-on presser feet and the screw-on presser feet.
+This is dependent on the make of your sewing machine.

 You will find that some presser feet are low shank and others high shank.
 Low/high shank refers to the height of the shank.
 Most of the sewing machines are low shank (like about 90%).
 But then only you will know whether you have a low shank or high shank machine.

-I have a snap on one and I have not seen a lot of high shank machines other than in vintage models and high end machines.
+I have a snap-on one, and I have not seen a lot of high shank machines other than in vintage models and high-end machines.
 Changing the snap-on presser feet is a child’s play for a regular sewist and needs no instruction.
-You simply take it to the groove in the machine and it magically snaps on.
+You take it to the groove in the machine, and it magically snaps on.

 Do check your sewing machine manual before purchasing any feet – some feet are not meant to be used with some machines, some feet would not work with some machines – A vendor near you can clear the confusion.